Skip to content

 1. Enable ACH Direct Debit in your Payment methods settings.

-2. To collect and use new payment methods, integrate with ACH on Payment Intents.
+2. To collect and use new payment methods, integrate with ACH on Payment Intents or Checkout Sessions.

 3. For bank accounts previously collected using the Tokens API, you can continue to use saved BankAccount objects as PaymentMethod objects with the Payment Intents API.
-To learn more, see Migrate existing bank accounts from the Charges API.
+For details, see Migrate existing bank accounts.

 4. Test your integration.